fbpx

 Dog Attacks and Children

-Dog bite injuries in Canada are a significant public health problem and unfortunately, many are sustained by children.
+Dog bite injuries in Canada are a significant public health problem, and unfortunately, many are sustained by children.
 Dog attack injuries can be complex, both physically and psychologically, and in some cases, even fatal.

-Just as we would feel defensive if a stranger walked into our homes unannounced and uninvited, dogs can become agitated, anxious or angry if it detects a challenge to their territory, which can come in Dogs may attack kids who they feel are entering their territory or taking their possessions without being granted permission.
+Just as we would feel defensive if a stranger walked into our homes unannounced and uninvited, dogs can become agitated, anxious or angry if they detect a challenge to their territory.
+Dogs may attack kids who they feel are entering their territory or taking their possessions without being granted permission.
 A new friend visiting the home may be bitten or attacked by a dog who isn’t familiar with the child’s scent and is nervous because of the presence of a new human in his territory (the home).
-Even kids within the household can be attacked by their own pet dog if the kids reach for the dog’s food while it is feeding, and the dog interprets it as someone trying to steal the food, or take the dog’s property.
-This type of territorial aggression is known as known possession aggression or “resource guarding”

 In most cases, territorial aggressive displays by dogs can range from growling and barking to lunging, chasing, snapping and biting.

-Shocks and surprises: Just as a human would physically move or respond verbally when surprised, a dog can be provoked into attack when it is feeling anxious or surprised, for any number of reasons:
+Shocks and Surprises: Just as a human would physically move or respond verbally when surprised, a dog can be provoked into attack when it is feeling anxious or surprised for any number of reasons:

 • Playing a prank on a dog

-• Loud thunderstorms and frightening sounding weather (hail, hurricanes, etc)
+• Loud thunderstorms and frightening-sounding weather (hail, hurricanes, etc)

 • Fireworks, blaring music